Newcastle's January transfer plans analysed ahead of Premier League relegation battle - Reporter Notebook

-Sky Sports News' Keith Downie takes a look at Newcastle's plans for the January transfer window as they battle against relegation from the Premier League, including the key positions and possible incomings...
+Sky Sports News' Keith Downie and Lyall Thomas take a look at Newcastle's plans for the January transfer window as they battle against relegation from the Premier League.

 Newcastle will without doubt look to add in January but they will have to carefully weigh up the level of spend with the threat of relegation.
 The last thing they will want is to be left with a clutch of players on huge wages while playing in the Championship next season.